DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 Euclid begins his *Elements* with the definition: "A point is that which has no part".
 This proclamation has colored our intuitions of points ever since.
 So, if we primarily conceptualize the terminal object as a point, and use that conception as our reason for using it as the domain of constant quantities, then we are conceptually ill-equipped to handle the existence of nontrivial subterminal objects.
 I remember the idea of nontrivial subterminal objects being difficult to grasp.

 We can resolve both of these issues at the same time by directly defining what it means for a quantity to be constant, and what it then means for a domain to be a domain of constant quantities.
+This post will be a very elementary theory of constant quantities.

-# Definitions and the Basic Theory
+# Definitions and Relationship to the Terminal Object

 Let's begin by defining what it means for a quantity to be constant.
 Intuitively, a quantity $q$ which depends on a variable $t$ is constant if no matter how $t$ is specified, the resulting quantity is the same.
 We can formalize this as follows: